orangejuice/blog/data/activity/book-生活与命运-2020/record.en.md

   subtitle: "[Russia] Vasily Grossman / 2020 / Sichuan People's Publishing House"
 ---

-Via tw Morgan, 'Life and Fate' and 'Stoner' are the two books that my friend H and I often bring up in our conversations, mentioning them again and again.
-These books are real reflections of our world and life.
-They don't provide answers, but instead pose questions waiting to be explored.
+Via tw Morgan, 'Life and Fate' and 'Stoner' are the two books most frequently mentioned when I chat with my classmate H, mentioned time and again.
+They are the true reflections of our world and life, containing no answers, only questions to be explored.